BARRINGTON RIVER KAYAK ADVENTURE

 We endeavor to telephone or skype every person who has booked the Barrington River Kayak Adventure with us.
 After the introductions, your guide will tell you about the logistics of the journey and any other relevant details.

 The call also gives us a chance to answer any questions or concerns you may have about your adventure.

 Additionally, we will confirm the exact departure time and location, for each person or to alert you if there are have been any last minute changes.

 You will be a member of a team partaking in an adventure experience from the moment we meet at our bus departure point.

 Our guides will assist you to pack your gear on board the bus, introduce you to anyone you haven’t met and work to ensure you are relaxed and comfortable about the adventure ahead.

-As we have a busy schedule, it means getting away early on our first day, 7 am our target time of departure.
+As we have a busy schedule, it means getting away early on our first day, 7 am or we prefer to go the night before.

 The first couple of hours is spent enjoying a bus drive through the different countryside traveling to our base campsite at Barrington river reserve.

-On arrival at our destination, we set up our tents beside the river, have a spot of lunch and generally, get prepared for another short bus journey up to Rocky Crossing.
+On arrival at our destination, we set up our tents beside the river, and generally, get prepared for another short bus journey up to Rocky Crossing.